-There are a number of additional options that can be used, such as a man down© alarm (often referred to as an incapacitation alarm), which triggers an alert if the device senses that the user has suffered a slip, trip, fall, attack, health issue, or has become immobile for any other reason, and silent call function, which allows the AMC to activate the microphone of the device and listen to what is happening so that they can gather additional live data, which is extremely important during a security incident.
+Several additional options can be used, such as a man down© alarm (often referred to as an incapacitation alarm), which triggers an alert if the device senses that the user has suffered a slip, trip, fall, attack, health issue, or has become immobile for any other reason, and silent call function, which allows the AMC to activate the microphone of the device and listen to what is happening so that they can gather additional live data, which is extremely important during a security incident.

-As these types of devices have their own battery, there is a need to implement a process to make sure the battery is charged and maintenance is performed regularly.
+As these types of devices have their own battery, there is a need to implement a process to make sure the battery is charged, and maintenance is performed regularly.